Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    can create a new Launch Template.
 Don't worry.
 Everything can be changed!).
 For Key Pair, give a decent key pair name like "project-ec2-keypair".
 Choose ``.pem`` if you're on a Mac/Linux/WSL and ``.ppk`` if you're on Windows.
 The default volume of 8 GiB is enough.
-For Purchasing option, DO NOT checkmark Request Spot Instances since it's configurable in your autoscaling group.
+In Advanced details, for Purchasing option, DO NOT checkmark Request Spot Instances since it's configurable in your autoscaling group.
 If you're curious what pricing spot instances are, head to EC2/Spot Requests and find Pricing History at the top.
+   Select the IAM instance profile we made in `Setting up Credentials`_ step 10.
    Finally, Press "Create launch template."
 5. Search up EC2 and head to the Auto Scaling Groups tab (from the side bar menu at the very bottom).
 Press Create Auto Scaling Group.